Automobile Insurance — the Personal Auto Policy (PAP)

 The PAP covers personal vehicles, but not recreational vehicles.
 The PAP also covers pickups or vans weighing less than 10,000 pounds, if they are not used for business delivery, except for incidental use of installing, repairing, or maintaining furnishings or equipment, such as would be the case for a carpenter or plumber; or if used in ranching or farming.

 Auto insurance premiums vary widely.
 The base premium primarily depends on the state, locality, and age of the insurance applicant.
 This base premium is then modified by a merit rating system that looks at not only the number of accidents that the insurance applicant had, but also traffic violations.
 More accidents and traffic violations results in higher premiums.
 Additionally, states have widely varying requirements that auto insurance must cover, so the premium charged in any given state depends heavily on those requirements and on the premium tax percentage charged by that state.
-The premium tax, like many business taxes, are assessed on the insurance company, but the insurance company passes the cost of this tax to the consumer in the form of a higher premium, which usually is not itemized.
+The premium tax, like many business taxes, are assessed on the insurance company, but the insurance company passes this cost, which usually is not itemized, to the consumer by charging a higher premium.

 Covered Autos